 While Disney and Pixar were off to the races, Dreamworks Animation actually provided some fairly serious competition.
 Dreamworks had a number of pretty big hits itself, from Shrek to Madagascar, How to Train Your Dragon, Kung Fu Panda and The Croods.
 Some of Dreamworks’ movies are good, too, but Dreamworks seems a little more geared as a pure money-making machine, relying a little more heavily on franchises than Pixar and Disney, making multiple sequels to most of its hits.
 Meanwhile, Universal Animation came out with the adorable Despicable Me and Minions (which grossed $1.1 billion in 2015).
 Even stop-animation cartoons, long a neglected art form, made a big comeback with hits such as The Nightmare Before Christmas, Corpse Bride, Coraline and Wallace & Gromit.

 The Renaissance Era is over for animation and has now entered what is considered the Millennium Era.
 Billion-dollar grossing animated films are not unusual today.
 In 2015, Western animated films grossed over $3 billion at the box office worldwide.
-By comparison, Western animated movies in 1985 (not counting reissues) grossed about $80 million total in 1985.
+By comparison, Western animated movies in 1985 (not counting reissues) grossed about $80 million total.
 The industry’s revenues had grown 40-fold in 30 years.

 It’s hard to believe this thriving art form was all but dead in the West in the 1980s.